romu70/very-first-js-starter-kit/hoisting/README.md

 This example shows hoisting can lead to bugs probably difficult to find.

-BEST PRACTISE: do NOT "play" with hoisting, keep things lain and simple.
+ADVICE: do NOT "play" with hoisting, keep things lain and simple.